 *Nondenatured pre-ExAmp concentration

-**Patterned flow cells consist of a nanowell with ordered wells
+**Patterned flow cells consist of a nanowell with ordered wells.
+There will be no variation in reported cluster density from run to run.

 For further information about preparing PhiX for your sequencing platforms, see the following documents: